 Use the Right Phrases for Defusing Tension with Customers

-When it comes to calming angry or irate customers, skillful use of empathy word list by your agents is very important.
+When it comes to calming angry or irate customers, skillful use of an empathy word lists by your agents is very important.
 By using good emphatic statements, you can tackle difficult or angry customers.